Ozric Tentacles: Musical style

 Brandi Wynne joined the band in 2004.

 The music of Ozric Tentacles is a combination of driving basslines, keyboards and intricate guitar work, with a sound strongly influenced by Steve Hillage and Gong.
 Many of the songs incorporate unusual time signatures and Eastern-influenced modes.
-Furthermore, the band often uses complex arrangements, which include changes in time signature, key and tempo over the course of the track.
-The arrangements also take influence from funk, jazz fusion, dub, reggae and ambient music.
+The band often uses complex arrangements, which include changes in time signature, key and tempo over the course of the track.
+The arrangements also take influence from funk, jazz fusion, dub, reggae, ambient music, world music and new-age music.
 These features are frequently mixed with electronic elements, including densely layered arpeggiated synthesizers, pads, synth basslines, effects and programmed drumbeats.
 Ozric Tentacles also use a wide range of instruments in their performances.
-In addition to regular rock band instruments, woodwinds, ethnic percussion, koto, saz and sitar have appeared throughout their music.
+In addition to regular rock instruments, woodwinds, ethnic percussion, koto, saz and sitar have appeared throughout their music.

 According to a number of interviews over the years, the band does not listen to music as much as they write and record music.

-The vast majority of their songs are instrumentals.
+Virtually all of their songs are instrumentals.
 In Ed Wynne's words, this is because, "I've never really liked vocals.
 Words always get in the way, make everything too specific.
 Our music is more about creating moods and giving the listener the chance to get whatever they want out of it.
 Music is better than singing."
-Minor exceptions to this would be "Dissolution" off of Pungent Effulgent and "Iscense" from the album Erpland.
+Exceptions to this would be "Dissolution" from Pungent Effulgent and "Iscense" from the album Erpland.
 The band's spare use of vocals came primarily when Jumping John Egan was a member.
-Occasionally during live gigs, he would write poetry and shout it during the song.
+Occasionally during gigs, he would write poetry and shout it during the song.